 In reduced 60/30 spouse cases, the tier I benefit is equal to 1/2 of the employee's reduced tier I on the employee's annuity beginning date and is also frozen until the first full month throughout which both the employee and spouse are age 62.
 Then it is recomputed based on 1/2 of the employee's age 62 gross tier I amount and reduced for each month the spouse is under full retirement age at that time.
 If at the time of recomputation the spouse is already at full retirement age, or the spouse has a minor or disabled child in care, no age reduction would apply.

 The spouse of a disability annuitant who is otherwise eligible for a 60/30 age annuity receives an age reduction if the spouse's annuity beginning date was before 2002.
 If the spouse's annuity beginning date is January 1, 2002, or later, the spouse can receive an unreduced annuity as early as age 60.
 If the spouse is entitled based on having a minor or disabled child in care, there is no age reduction.

 After any applicable age reduction required for the spouse's early retirement, the spouse tier I amount is reduced by the amount of any social security benefit to which the spouse is entitled.

 The tier I amount may also be reduced for certain Federal, State or local government pension payments based on the spouse's own earnings.
 For spouses subject to the public pension reduction, the tier I reduction is equal to 2/3 of the public pension.

 The spouse tier I amount may also be reduced if the employee under age 65 is receiving a disability annuity and a workers' compensation or public disability benefit.

-While these offsets can reduce or even completely wipe out the tier I benefit otherwise payable to a spouse, they do not affect the tier II benefit potentially payable to that spouse.
+While these offsets can reduce or even erase the tier I benefit amount otherwise payable to a spouse, they do not affect the tier II benefit potentially payable to that spouse.